 We will post via social media and Parent Pay key dates/events that take place for parents/carers in this room.
 These groups focus on mental health and wellbeing, family relationships, social skills and routines/boundaries.
 Please do ask if you think this is a space you'd like to make use of as we're always keen to welcome new groups.

 Woodlands work closely with the agencies listed below, and can signpost and refer families where needed.
 Please use the Hyperlinks to find out more about each service.

 Positive Steps offer free help for you and your family.

 If you or a family member need practical help to support you to take control of your life, or if you have difficulties in areas such as housing, money, parenting, self confidence, low-mood or seeking employment/training, Positive Steps can provide you with an allocated Engagement Worker to help you develop the skills to help yourself.

 There are varying levels of support available depending on your needs.

 School can support you in making a referral to Positive Steps.
-Please come and see Miss Humble or Mrs Reid in school.
+Please come and see Mrs Grant or Miss Young in school.

 Healthy Minds provide a range of treatment and support options for people struggling to cope with low mood, stress, anxiety, depression, or any of the common mental health problems that up to 1 in 4 people will experience at some point in their life time.

 School can support adults to make a self-referral to Healthy Minds.
-Please come and see Miss Humble or Mrs Reid in school.
+Please come and see Mrs Grant or Miss Young in school.